Research

 abstracts of research on coeliac disease

-Our members, the National Coeliac Societies, are conducting and sponsoring research on coeliac disease in their respective countries.
-For the past two years, AOECS has been collecting this and other research and innovations in coeliac disease into easy-to-read abstracts, which we publish in our Scientific Research eBook.
+For the past three years, AOECS has been compiling this and other research, along with innovations in coeliac disease, into easy-to-read abstracts, which we publish in our Scientific Research eBook.

 AOECS Scientific Book 2023